matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

   children.
-* If the target server is not a member of any discovered children (so would have to send another request over federation to inspect them), no attempt is made to recurse into them - they are simply omitted from the response.
+* If the target server is not a member of any discovered children (so would have to send another request over federation to inspect them), no attempt is made to recurse into them - they" are simply omitted from the `rooms` key of the response.
+(Although they will still appear in the `events` key).
   * If the target server is not a member of the root room, an empty response is returned.
 * Currently, no consideration is given to room membership: the spaces/rooms